flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-34411A/Keysight-34411A.md

 ---
-title: Connecting to Keysight 34411A by Agilent in Python
+title: Connecting to Keysight (Agilent) 34411A by Agilent in Python
-sidebar_label: Keysight 34411A
+sidebar_label: Keysight (Agilent) 34411A
-description: The Keysight Technologies, Inc. 34411A multimeter gives you the performance you need for fast, accurate bench and system testing.
+description: The Keysight (Agilent) Technologies, Inc. 34411A multimeter gives you the performance you need for fast, accurate bench and system testing.
 The 34411A provides a combination of resolution, accuracy and speed that rivals DMMs costing many times more.
 6½ digits of resolution
 keywords: [multimeters, Agilent, QCodes]
 slug: /instruments-database/multimeters/agilent/keysight-34411a
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692395528/Instruments/Multimeters/Keysight-34411A/file.jpg